Jerome H. Holland

 Jerome Heartwell "Brud" Holland (January 9, 1916 – January 13, 1985) was an American university president and diplomat.
-He was the first African American to play football at Cornell University, and was chosen as an All American in 1937 and 1938.
+He was the first African American to play college football at Cornell University, and was chosen as an All American in 1937 and 1938.
 He was also the first African American to chair the American Red Cross Board of Governors, which named its Laboratory for the Biomedical Sciences in his honor.
 He was the first African-American to sit on the board of the New York Stock Exchange (1972), and the first appointed to Massachusetts Institute of Technology's governing body, "The Corporation".

 Early life and education

-Holland was born January 9, 1916, in Auburn, New York, the fourth child of Robert Jr. and Viola Holland.
+Jerome Holland was born January 9, 1916, in Auburn, New York, the fourth child of Robert Holland Jr., and Viola Holland.

-Holland attended Auburn High School from 1930 to 1934, where he played football and basketball, lettering in both sports.

-After beginning his college studies at the New York College of Agriculture in 1935, he soon thereafter enrolled in undergraduate studies at Cornell University.
+He attended Auburn High School from 1930 to 1934, where he played football and basketball, lettering in both sports.
+After beginning his collegiate studies at the New York State School of Agriculture in 1935, he soon thereafter enrolled in undergraduate studies at Cornell University.
 He studied sociology, receiving his Bachelor of Science in 1939 and Master's degree in 1941.
 Holland became the first African American to play on Cornell's football team.
-He was selected All-American in 1937 and 1938.
+He was named an All-American in 1937 and 1938.

-His Cornell football exploits later led to his induction in the College Football Hall of Fame in 1965.
+His Cornell football exploits later led to his induction into the College Football Hall of Fame in 1965.